Steve Shanks Bio & artist statement

-Working with his Late wife and partner artist Ann Harper, Steve has developed his own style and vision.
+Working with his Late wife artist Ann Harper, Steve developed his own style and vision.
 A voracious painter, the paintings began to accumulate, and he discovered there was a market for his work.
 In 2000 he began selling in galleries and through his website.

 Steve is involved in many shows and contests, and has won several awards for his creativity and composition.
 His work is continuing to grow in value.